CPIE Bocage de l'Avesnois

-CPIE Bocage de l'Avesnois is an association in northern France created under the Loi de 1901.
-It is one of the 80 organizations known as Centre Permanent d'Initiatives pour l'Environnement (CPIE) in France.
+CPIE Bocage de l'Avesnois is a sustainable development association in northern France.
+Created under the Loi de 1901, it is one of the 80 organizations known as Centre Permanent d'Initiatives pour l'Environnement (CPIE) in France.
 The association aims to contribute to the sustainable development of the Arrondissement of Avesnes-sur-Helpe; it does this through nature conservation, environmental education and supporting local agents to carry out sustainable development.

 History

 As a response to a land consolidation, in 1991 thirty people decided to create an association under the Law of 1901 (Nord Nature Bavaisis), initiating environmental education initiatives, guided tours, school events, etc.